royrusso/probus/README.md

 # This project is in early development!

-A _FAST_ network scanner that identifies security vulnerabilities in your network and alerts you to new ones as they arise.
+A _FAST_ network monitor and UI that actively scans and alerts you to network changes, new devices, open ports, and identifies CVEs (Common Vulnerabilities and Exposures)

 ## Table of Contents